davidcereal/dberger1989.github.io/_posts/06-21-2016-tuning-hadoop-raspberry-pi.markdown

 </property>
 ```

-In our example above, it’s important to note that while the diagram depicts 4 mappers and 2 reducers, there could have been any permutation within the limit of 7680MB and 10 cores.
-The mappers will always be in increments of 768MB and the reducers in increments of 1536MB.
-There could have been 10 mappers and 0 reducers, as would happen in the beginning of a MapReduce application, when only the mappers are at work (and if the App Master is not on the datanode).
+In our example above, it’s important to note that while the diagram of our node depicts 4 mappers and 2 reducers, there could have been any permutation within the limit of 7680MB and 10 cores.
+The map containers will always be 768MB and the reducers, 1536MB.
+There could have been 10 mappers and 0 reducers, as would happen in the beginning of a MapReduce application, when only the mappers are at work (and if the App Master is not on this particular datanode).
 There could have also been 0 mappers and 4 reducers, as might be the case at the end of the application.
-In much of the lifecycle of a MapReduce job, a datanode will have both mappers and reducers, and in such a case we might get 8 mappers and 1 reducer, or perhaps the configuration we saw above, where we have 4 mappers and 2 reducers, as well as the AM.
+In much of the lifecycle of a MapReduce job, a datanode will have both mappers and reducers running on it, and in such a case we might get 8 mappers and 1 reducer, or perhaps 2 mappers, 3 reducers, and the App Master.

-In our example above, the data node had 4 mappers, 2 reducers, and the AM container.
+In our diagram used above, the data node had 4 mappers, 2 reducers, and the AM container.
 The memory and cores would be allocated as:

 <img src ="/assets/images/post_images/datanodecontainers.svg" style="width:560px"/>